 - Nuts and Seeds: Almonds contain 7 grams of protein per 1/4 cup serving.
 Pine nuts are delicious on a healthy salad, and have 4.5 grams of protein per 1/4 cup serving.
 Hemp seeds, or hemp hearts, are packed with protein and omega-3 fats.

-For more ideas on how to increase your protein intake, read my post on How to Get 100 Grams of Protein Per Day.
+For more ideas on how to increase your protein intake, read my post on How to Get 100 Grams of Protein Per Day or High Protein Meal Prep Ideas on a Budget.

 20+ High Protein Meal Prep Ideas